seblegall/postmanify/README.md

 ## Warning

 Postmanify is still under development.
-First release is an alpha version.
+All releases v0.* must be consider as an Alpha version.

 ## Lib usage